Emanuel unveils $75M plan to restore historic Uptown Theater

 A $125 million plan to use Emanuel’s slow-starting Infrastructure Trust as a vehicle to restore the Uptown after owner Jerry Mickelson gave up ownership had fallen through when Gov. Bruce Rauner nixed a $10 million state grant and Emanuel pulled the plug on the Trust deal.

-“I went back to the mayor and [Planning and Development Commissioner] David Reifman and said, `You’re now approaching a time where it will be too little, too late.
-Someone will have to make a decision to demolish it,’“ Cappleman recalled.
+“I went back to the mayor…and said, `You’re now approaching a time where it will be too little, too late.
+Someone will have to make a decision to demolish it..I know it will destroy my political career.
+But it would be a white elephant.
+It wouldn’t be fair to the community.
+And I would be willing to make that awful choice,” Cappleman recalled.

+“But before that happened, I was gonna fight like hell to restore this theater.”

 On Friday, Cappleman’s “fight-like-hell” crusade had a happy ending.